-Definition: Gross profit results from total revenues less commission expenses and interest expenses before one-off expenses
+1) Definition: Gross profit results from total revenues less commission expenses and interest expenses

-Group net profit increased by 89.1% overall to \in 27.8 million (\in 14.7 million).
+Group net profit increased by 89.1% overall to € 27.8 million (€ 14.7 million).
 This was essentially due to higher commission income, as well as the positive effects of the efficiency programme initiated in 2016.